List of Toronto Maple Leafs seasons

 1917–18 season Toronto Arenas.
 Top row, from left: Rusty Crawford, Harry Meeking, Ken Randall, Corbett Denneny, Harry Cameron.
 Middle row, from left: Dick Carroll, Jack Adams, Charles Querrie, Alf Skinner, Frank Carroll.
 Bottom row, from left: Harry Mummery, Harry "Hap" Holmes, Reg Noble.

 Toronto Maple Leafs opening night program at Maple Leaf Gardens, November 12, 1931.

 The Toronto Maple Leafs are a professional ice hockey team based in Toronto.
 They are members of the Atlantic Division in the Eastern Conference of the National Hockey League (NHL) and are known as one of the Original Six teams of the league.
 Founded in 1917, the club had no nickname in their first season, and were known as the Toronto Arenas for their second season.
 From the 1919–20 season they were known as the Toronto St. Patricks, until in February 1927 when the club was purchased by Conn Smythe.
 Smythe changed the name of the club to the Maple Leafs and they have been known by that name ever since.
-Over their 107 seasons, the Leafs have won 3200 regular season games, lost over 2900 regular season games, accumulated seven division championships, led the league in points six times, appeared in the playoffs 73 times, gained eight O'Brien Cup championships, and won 13 Stanley Cup titles.
+Over their 107 seasons, the Leafs have won over 3,200 regular season games, lost over 2,900 regular season games, accumulated seven division championships, led the league in points six times, appeared in the playoffs 73 times, gained eight O'Brien Cup championships, and won 13 Stanley Cup titles.